SyncfusionExamples/How-to-load-the-different-views-within-a-DataTemplate-based-on-a-condition/README.md

 # How to load the different views within a DataTemplate based on a condition?

-This article demonstrates how to load different views within a CellTemplate based using the DataTemplateSelector in a .NET [MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).
+This article demonstrates how to load different views within a [CellTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTemplateColumn.html#Syncfusion_Maui_DataGrid_DataGridTemplateColumn_CellTemplate) based using the DataTemplateSelector in a .NET [MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid).

-**Step: 1** Define the two `DataTemplate` with the required control with unique key values in the corresponding ContentPage ResourceDictionary.
+**Step 1:** Define two `DataTemplate` objects with the required controls, each assigned a unique key value in the corresponding ContentPage ResourceDictionary.

  ```xml